menandmice/micetro_docs/guides/implementation/user_management.rst

 Adding Users and Groups
 =======================

-Now that all the managed objects have been created or added to the tool, it is time to add users/groups and define what kind of access they have to Men & Mice and the objects within the tool.
+Now that all the managed objects have been created or added to the tool, it is time to add users/groups and define what kind of access they have to Men&Mice and the objects within the tool.

-It is possible to specify the roles of users either by using Active Directory groups or using Men & Mice groups.
+It is possible to specify the roles of users either by using Active Directory groups or using Men&Mice groups.
 It is best to specify access to objects for the groups rather than specifying access for individual users.
 After the groups have been added by selecting the "Administration->User Management" menu item, the access for the group is specified by selecting the "Administration->System Settings" menu item and pressing the "Access Controls" button in the System Settings window.

 .. image:: ../../images/access-control-console-old.png
   :width: 50%